web3goals/-.github/profile/README.md

 # 🎯 Web3 Goals

-A social space that motivates to achieve!
+A social space that motivates to achieve your goals!

 ## 🔗 Links